Wordius/zola-wordius/content/privacy/index.md

 title = "Privacy"
 +++

-_This pages was last updated on 31 July 2024_.
+_This page was last updated on 31 July 2024_.

 No legalese here.
 I am not a solicitor (read lawyer), nor am I involved in the legal profession in any other way.